 “This has been a multi-year journey for United Church Homes communities,” said Chuck Mooney, senior vice president and chief operating officer.
 “We are proud of all our communities for their commitment to quality and to serving our residents.”

-Among those communities that achieved 4- or 5-star Centers for Medicare and Medicaid (CMS) quality ratings were Chapel Hill Community (Canal Fulton, Ohio), Fairhaven Community (Upper Sandusky, Ohio), Four Winds Community (Jackson, Ohio), Glenwood Community and Harmar Place (Marietta, Ohio), Parkvue Community (Sandusky, Ohio), Patriot Ridge Community (Fairborn, Ohio), Pilgrim Manor (Grand Rapids, Michigan) and Trinity Community (Beavercreek, Ohio).
+Among those communities that achieved 4- or 5-star Centers for Medicare and Medicaid (CMS) quality ratings were Chapel Hill Community (Canal Fulton, Ohio), Fairhaven Community (Upper Sandusky, Ohio), Four Winds Community (Jackson, Ohio), Glenwood Community and Harmar Place (Marietta, Ohio), Parkvue Community (Sandusky, Ohio), Trinity Community at Fairborn (formerly Patriot Ridge) (Fairborn, Ohio), Pilgrim Manor (Grand Rapids, Michigan) and Trinity Community (Beavercreek, Ohio).
 UCH-managed communities who met the mark were Friendship Village Columbus, SEM Haven (Milford, Ohio) and Uplands Village (Pleasant Hill, Tennessee).

 About United Church Homes: United Church Homes, based in Marion, Ohio, has been “Celebrating the Spirit” of seniors for more than a century.
 The nonprofit, faith-based organization is one of the nation’s largest providers of senior living services, with more than 1,800 dedicated staff serving 4,700 residents of all faiths in 72 senior living communities throughout 14 states and two Native American nations.
 UCH is in covenant with the United Church of Christ and welcomes residents of all faiths.